Collections

 Stavroula Golfomitsou

-Stavroula Golfomitsou (PhD, BA,FIIC) joined the GCI in 2022 and is responsible for the Institute's work in movable heritage and collections, strengthening existing initiatives, forging new partnerships, and developing future projects and areas of work.
+Stavroula Golfomitsou (FIIC) joined the GCI in 2022 and is responsible for the Institute's work in movable heritage and collections, strengthening existing initiatives, forging new partnerships, and developing future projects and areas of work.
 She earned her PhD in Conservation of Metals from the University of London and her undergraduate degree in Conservation of Antiquities and Works of Art from the Technological Educational Institute of Athens.
 Most recently, she was a senior lecturer in conservation and coordinator of the undergraduate and postgraduate degree programs in the Department of Conservation of the University of Gothenburg, Sweden.
 Prior to that she a lecturer and coordinator of the MSc in Conservation Studies at UCL Qatar.
 She was a member of the IIC Council until 2020.

 She sits on the editorial board of Studies in ConservationJournal of Conservation and Museum Studies, and Metalla, and is on the scientific committee of the ICOM-CC Metals working group.